 By Simeon OSAJIE

-Spokesperson for the Labour Party protesters, Hon.
-Elizabeth Ativie said the House of Representatives rerun election was actually won by herself as candidate of the Labour Party but was allegedly manipulated for the All Progressives Congress (APC) candidate.
+Spokespersons for the Labour Party protesters, Comrade Curtis Ugbo and Blessing Agho said the House of Representatives rerun election was won by the Labour Party candidate Murphy Imasuen but was allegedly manipulated for the APC candidate.

-Ativie said the Returning Officer didn’t add up the 2,414 votes of the Labour Party candidates which was earlier omitted even when the Resident Electoral Commissioner (REC) gave the directive for its addition before the supplementary election.
+They said the returning Officer didn’t add up the 2,414 votes of the Labour Party candidates which was earlier omitted even when the Resident Electoral Commissioner (REC) gave the directive for its addition before the supplementary election.

-The Labour Party candidate Elizabeth who submitted the petition to the INEC Chairman through the Edo State INEC, Head of Department, Voters Education/Publicity, Mr. Timidi Wariowe on behalf of the State Chairman of the Party, called for the authentication of the result and complete the collation and declare the Labour Party candidate the original winner of the Orhionmwon/Uhunmwonde Federal of House of representatives elect.
+Comrade Curtis Ugbo who submitted the petitions to the INEC Chairman through the Edo State INEC, Head of Department, Voters Education/Publicity, Mr. Timidi Wariowe called for the authentication of the result and complete the collation and declare the Labour Party candidate the original winner of the Orhionmwon/Uhunmwonde Federal of House of representatives elect.

-Addressing the protesters, Edo State INEC Head of Department, Voters Education/Publicity, Mr. Timidi Wariowe said INEC is fully aware of their claim.
+Responding to the protesters complaints, Edo State INEC Head of Department, Voters Education/Publicity, Mr. Timidi Wariowe said INEC is fully aware of their claim.
 He added that INEC have received the petition written by Edo State chapter of Labour Party in respect of the omission of 2,414 votes of the party’s figures in Orhionmwon/Uhunmwonde Federal Constituency.

 “We could not do it because it was not out duty to do so, that the 2,414 votes were not added to the votes of the Labour Party.